swiftlang/swift-evolution/proposals/0423-dynamic-actor-isolation.md

 ### `@preconcurrency` conformances

 A `@preconcurrency` protocol conformance is scoped to the implementation of the protocol requirements in the conforming type.
 A `@preconcurrency` conformance can be written at the primary declartaion or in an extension, and witness checker diagnostics about actor isolation will be suppressed.
 Like other `@preconcurrency` annotations, if no diagnotsics are suppressed, a warning will be emitted at the `@preconcurrency` annotation stating that the annotation has no effect and it should be removed.

+### Disabling dynamic actor isolation checking

+The dynamic actor isolation checks can be disabled using the flag `-disable-dynamic-actor-isolation`.
+Disabling dynamic actor isolation is discouraged, but it may be necessary if code that you don't control violates actor isolation in a way that causes the program to crash, such as by passing a non-`Sendable` function argument outside of a main actor context. `-disable-dynamic-actor-isolation` is similar to the `-enforce-exclusivity=unchecked` flag, which was a tool provided when staging in dynamic memory exclusivity enforcement under the Swift 5 lanugage mode.

 ## Source compatibility